Laddie Cliff: Burglary at London residence, 1928

 On 22 November 1928, Australia's Western Mail reported a burglary at the London home of Laddie Cliff and his wife Phyllis Monkman.
 Cliff was onstage in So This Is Love at the time, and the burglary was discovered by Monkman.
 The event inspired a song.BURGLARY INSPIRES SONGThieves who broke into the St John's Wood (London) home of Mr. Laddie Cliff, who is playing in "So This Is Love" at the Winter Garden Theatre, inspired a new song for one of the actor's productions.It is entitled "Don't leave your jemmy on the door," for that is what the thieves did.Mr Cliff was at the theatre, and the burglary was discovered by Miss Phyllis Monkman, his wife, who found the door splintered opened and a jemmy nearby.The thieves had ransacked the house and stolen a gold cigarette case inscribed from "David to Laddie," a blue enamelled dress watch inscribed "To Laddie from his Friar friends: Aug, 4, 1916," and other property, including a fur coat.

 Illness, death, and memorial

-Laddie Cliff had to leave the cast of Crazy Days (Shaftesbury Theatre, 1937) owing to illness and was replaced by Leo Franklyn.
-He died later that year.
+Cliff had to leave the cast of Crazy Days at the Shaftesbury Theatre in September 1937, owing to illness and was replaced by Leo Franklyn.
+He travelled to Switzerland in October, and was admitted to the British Sanatorium in Crans-Montana suffering from pleurisy and pneumonia, where he died on 8 December, aged 46, with his wife Phyllis Monkman by his side.
+A funeral service was held in Lausanne on 10 December, where his remains were cremated before being returned to London for burial three days later.